 In modern operating systems (starting with iOS 14, Android 10, Windows 10), some devices have a feature called 'Private address', 'Use randomize MAC address' or 'MAC Randomization'.
-Its primary purpose is to protect your privacy so that it is impossible to identify your phone when you connect to public Wi-Fi networks and use this information for the purposes of imposing ads, tracking location, activity history, etc. If the mobile device always uses the same MAC address in the Wi-Fi network, it becomes easy to control the connected users.
+Its primary purpose is to protect your privacy so that it is impossible to identify your phone when you connect to public Wi-Fi networks and use this information to impose ads, track location, collect activity history, etc. If the mobile device always uses the same MAC address in the Wi-Fi network, it becomes easy to control the connected users.
 To reduce the risk of privacy violations, some mobile devices, by default, enable a feature that periodically changes the hardware address (Wi-Fi MAC address).

 More information on how this function works can be found at the following links: